ASamadKhan/AdvancedLaneFinding/README.md

 The undistort is more clear from the corners and the hood of the car.
 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image but it was not working well for me. below image shows different color channels for 3 color spaces.

+![alt text][image5]
+I chose to use just the L channel of the HLS color space to isolate white lines as shown in the below image
+![alt text][image6]
+I Used  B channel of the LAB colorspace to isolate yellow lines as shown in the below image.
+![alt text][image7]
+Below are the result of applying pipeline to test images
-![alt text][image3]
+![alt text][image8]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.